 The good news?
 For the longest time, we thought the parasympathetic nervous system acted entirely on it’s own but now we’re learning it can be controlled to an extent through training in breathe control, meditation, exercise, or taking a cold shower just to a name a few methods.
 There are even some herbs that calm the nervous system down, such as Jt Johns Wort and Passion Flower.
 Here’s the key – even though it may become more difficult to control your heart rate during a geomagnetic storm, it doesn’t mean it isn’t possible – this is just where any training and knowledge in medicine comes in most handy.

 Might this have something to do with the correlation between solar storms, geomagnetic storms, earthquakes, and volcanic activity?
 It all seems to suggest that our body is preparing for an increase in literal physical demand, rather then simply mirroring an electrical signal from the atmosphere.
-In other words- it is as if we have evolved to neurologically prep ourselves for the greater probability of selection pressure from natural disasters that are more likely (but not certain) too occur during a geomagnetic storm.
-With that being said, there does appear to be a “cap” to what we are capable of withstanding before it turns from stimulating to debilitating.
+In other words- it is as if we have evolved to neurologically prepare ourselves for the greater probability of selection pressure from natural disasters that are more likely (but not certain) too occur during a geomagnetic storm.
+With that being said, there does appear to be an upper limit to what we are capable of withstanding before it turns from stimulating to debilitating.